streamlit/streamlit/docs/getting_started.md

 2. In the terminal that appears, type: `pip install streamlit`
 3. Test that the installation worked: `streamlit hello`

-The 'Streamlit Hello' should appear in a new tab in your web browser at [http://localhost:8501](http://localhost:8501)!
+The 'Streamlit Hello' app should appear in a new tab in your web browser at [http://localhost:8501](http://localhost:8501)!

 ## Part 2: Setting up a Streamlit app